Skip to main content Skip to navigation

 Cheating in college

-Professor Kenneth Butterfield co-authored Cheating in College: Why Students Do It and What Educators Can Do About It, a book that explores how and why students cheat.
+Associate Professor Ken Butterfield co-authored Cheating in College: Why Students Do It and What Educators Can Do About It, a book that explores how and why students cheat.
 The authors examine tactics that may help promote honesty in the classroom.

 Why international firms invest in the U.S.